exercism/java/exercises/hello-world/GETTING_STARTED.md

 ## Iterate through the tests

-After your first test passes, remove the `@Ignore` from the next test, and iterate on your solution, testing after each change.
+After your first test passes, iterate on your solution, testing after each change.

 ## All the tests pass?
 Submit your solution!